 You can add user-controlled variables to the panel with the var() command.

 You can then use the name variable in your script like any other variable.
 Numbers produce a slider, text an input field and booleans (True or False) a checkbox.
-The command parameter for buttons is the name of a command in your script to call when the button is pressed.
+The name parameter for buttons doesn’t actually create a variable—instead you use it to identify a function that you’ve defined in your script that should be called when the button is clicked.
+The button will have the name of your function as its text label unless you pass an alternate string for it to use as the third argument.

 The variable panel is modeled on Bob Ippolito’s widget drawer in the original DrawBot.